PHI-Toolkit/jupyterhub-deploy-docker-localhost/README.md

 Delete the old `jupyterhub_cookie_secret` file:
 > `$ sudo rm /var/lib/docker/volumes/jupyterhub-data/_data/jupyterhub_cookie_secret`

-# JupyterHub Logs - Issues
+# JupyterHub Logs / Launch Issues
-## Old base64 cookie-secret detected in /data/jupyterhub_cookie_secret.
+## Logs: Old base64 cookie-secret detected in /data/jupyterhub_cookie_secret.
 * While jupyterhub is running, type the following commands:
 > `$ docker exec -it jupyterhub /bin/bash`
 * This brings you to the jupyterhub bash prompt.
 Type the following command to regenerate a new cookie secret:
 > `# openssl rand -hex 32 > "/data/jupyterhub_cookie_secret"`
+## Browser: 403 : Forbidden
+* Add your GitHub username to the `userlist` file as described above.